-But just what Otis and I could finally have devised concerning the greater
+But just what Otis and I could finally have devised concerning

-or was it a cerebral hemorrhage?
+him very swiftly, or was it a cerebral hemorrhage?
 All I know certainly

 is that death had taken a loyal and generous friend.

 . . .
 I might write a page regarding my visit, June

 1963, to Short Beach, Conn., where O.A.K. spent the final days of his life.

 I had a long talk with Mrs. Kline and her daughter, Ora Fay Rossini, and

 various details of his personality, never revealed to me during the 20

 years of our comradeship.
 Thus it was that I experienced both Kline's resurrection

 for a little while and also his death for the second time.

-I have included below a list of Kline's books and stories as they were
+I have included below a list of Kline's books and stories

-many were reprinted at least once and many have seen book publication,
+Of course, many were reprinted at least once and many have seen book publication,

 but there is obviously not enough space here to list all printings, even